-Haskell: Currently, I am actively learning Haskell (again) and taking a different (and much more active) approach as compared to the past.
-It has been pretty overwhelming, yet mind blowing and rewarding and the same time.
+Haskell: I am actively learning Haskell (again) and taking a different (and much more active) approach.
+It has sometimes been overwhelming, yet mind blowing and rewarding at the same time.
 Expect to see more Haskell oriented posts on this blog.

 I will be looking to implement a non-trivial project using Haskell some time later this year.
 Nov 2017: I have been working on a Haskell project in my free time and massively refactoring the code.
 Nothing big but it has accelerated my learning tremendously.
 More details to come soon.

 Mathematics: I have a small interest in Mathematics - although progress has been slow due to other priorities - still on the beginning undergraduate level.
 I have been actively working on creating PDFs which contain my solutions to the MIT 18.01 Single Variable Calculus course (Fall 2006) - source code and PDFs are available at this GitHub repo - do note that this is still a work in progress.

 Systems, security, operations: Even though I am primarily a software engineer, I probably have much more experience than most engineers in system administration and operations, especially after my stint at Grab’s SysOps team, where I learnt a lot from very experienced teammates on how to run production systems and saw a very different side of things in an Internet company.
 Ever since I moved on from Grab, I am finding in myself a growing interest in systems, security and operations.